Regularizing Extrapolation in Causal Inference: INTRODUCTION

 An important divide among weighting estimators is whether weights are constrained to be non-negative, such as in traditional IPW, matching \citep{stuart2010}, the synthetic control method \citep{abadie2010synthetic}, and stable balancing weights \citep{zubizarreta2015stable, ben2021balancing}, as well as in the weighting component of popular doubly robust estimators like double machine learning \citep{chernozhukov2018double}.
 This constraint limits extrapolation and dependence on parametric modeling assumptions, but typically at the cost of worse feature imbalance between re-weighted groups.
 This imbalance is especially pronounced in high-dimensional settings, when the curse of dimensionality means that positivity is less likely to hold, leading to further bias \citep{damour2021overlap}.
 By contrast, linear smoothers like OLS and kernel ridge regression allow for arbitrarily negative weights \citep{robins2007comment}, which can improve feature imbalance but at the cost of greater model dependence and higher estimator variance.
-Finally, augmented estimators that combine outcome modeling with explicit weighting strategies can therefore be viewed as performing controlled extrapolation, balancing model dependence against feature imbalance.
-Pure weighting and pure outcome modeling thus represent two extremes: no extrapolation versus uncontrolled extrapolation.
+Finally, augmented estimators that combine outcome modeling with explicit weighting strategies can be viewed as performing controlled extrapolation, balancing model dependence against feature imbalance.
+Pure weighting and pure outcome modeling thus represent the two extremes of no versus uncontrolled extrapolation.

-In this paper, we utilize this geometric perspective to establish a general framework for systematically controlling extrapolation.
+In this paper, we leverage this geometric perspective to establish a general framework for systematically controlling extrapolation.
 In particular, we propose a unified approach that directly penalizes the level of extrapolation, replacing the current practice of a hard non-negativity constraint with a soft constraint and corresponding hyperparameter.
-Unlike prior research on extrapolation in machine learning that emphasizes predictions beyond the observed covariate support, we conceptualize extrapolation through unit weights, a particularly natural framework for handling high-dimensional covariates \citep{ben2021augmented}.
-Specifically, our contributions are:
+Unlike prior research on extrapolation in machine learning that emphasizes predictions beyond observed covariate support, we conceptualize extrapolation through unit weights, a particularly natural framework for handling high-dimensional covariates \citep{ben2021augmented}.
+Specifically, our contributions are: \begin{itemize}[leftmargin=*] \item \textit{Bias-bias-variance tradeoff.} We propose a framework quantifying a ``bias-bias-variance" tradeoff, decomposing error into bias from distributional imbalance, bias from outcome model misspecification, and estimator variance.
+This captures key tradeoffs encountered in common causal inference and distribution shift scenarios.